 - The Resilience Grid – Several examples of the resilience grid for individuals and organisations and the chance to complete a grid to define what they can do to improve resilience in both areas.

-- Developing Emotional Intelligence – A look at some of the key areas of emotional intelligence that can gain ‘quick wins’ for personal communication and resilient behaviour.
+- Developing Emotional Intelligence – A look at some key areas of emotional intelligence that can gain ‘quick wins’ for personal communication and resilient behaviour.
 In-depth exploration of five key skills of emotional intelligence that can improve personal performance.